 Balancing Professional and Memorable

 The risk with professional names is blandness.
+Growth Badger research found that users shown an unfamiliar domain are 3.8x more likely to assume a .com ending[2] -- underscoring why professional firms stick with .com.
 There are thousands of "Smith Consulting" variations.
 Differentiation matters even in conservative fields.

 Add a distinctive element.
 "Blue Oak Partners" is more memorable than "Oak Partners."
 "Clearwater Capital" stands out from "Capital Partners."
 Choose modifiers that are visual, natural, or slightly unexpected while remaining dignified.